Julia Flynn Siler: The White Devil's Daughters

 In May 2019, Alfred A. Knopf, a Penguin Random House imprint, published The White Devil’s Daughters: The Women Who Fought Slavery in San Francisco’s Chinatown, a narrative history of the trafficking of Asian girls and women that flourished in the West during the first hundred years of Chinese immigration.
 The book focuses on San Francisco’s Occidental Mission Home, a “safe house” that opened in 1874 for enslaved and vulnerable Chinese women and girls.
 The book also shines a light on Donaldina (Dolly) Cameron, who rescued more than 60 mostly Chinese girls, women and babies to a shelter in San Anselmo.

 Siler “vividly recounts a shocking episode from America’s past in this gripping history,” wrote Publishers Weekly.
 "It will fascinate readers interested in the history of women, immigration, and racism.”
 In its starred review, Kirkus Reviews called The White Devil's Daughters "An accessible, well-written, riveting tale of a dismal, little-known corner of American history."
 The White Devil's Daughters was selected as an Editors' Choice pick by the New York Times Book Review.
 The Commonwealth Club of California named The White Devil's Daughters as a finalist for a 2019 California Book Award, and The California Independent Bookseller Alliance granted 2019 "Golden Poppy" awards to The White Devil's Daughters in the non-fiction and regional categories.

+Other work

+In addition to her books and long-form journalism, Siler has written travel features for The Wall Street Journal, including “A Walking Tour Worthy of a Jane Austen Novel” and “A Scottish Scare: Visiting the Scotland That Inspired Mary Shelley’s Frankenstein.”

+She has also contributed reported essays to National Geographic on subjects including rowing and health, religion and happiness, and human flourishing.

+In 2025, Siler delivered a TEDx talk titled Singing Together, which discusses group singing in relation to health, social connection, and spirituality.

+Beginning in 2026, Siler is scheduled to direct the Jeniam Conversations literary series at the Oxford Centre for Life-Writing at Wolfson College, University of Oxford.
+She also serves as Nonfiction Director of the Community of Writers.